Stay Ahead with the Ultimate Human + AI Design Process

 The Science-Backed Visual Co-Creation Approach

-The most effective approach we've found at Caboodle involves intense workshops that create visuals with stakeholders.
+The most effective approach involves intense workshops that create visuals with stakeholders.
 These should be quick sketches, flows or wireframes—not finished designs.
 Something transient, not precious.
 Written notes and specifications are not enough.

 We've seen the magic happen in real-time, but it's also backed by a lot of research: